zaidR17/Automated-ELK-Stack-Deployment-Project-1/README.md

     	   - name: start filebeat service
       	    command: service filebeat start
 	---

-	-To run the playbook: ansible-playbook filebeat-playbook.yml *
+	-To run the playbook: ansible-playbook filebeat-playbook.yml

-* In order to run the playbook, you have to be in the directory the playbook is at, or give the path to it (ansible-playbook /etc/ansible/roles/filebeat-playbook.yml.
+	* In order to run the playbook, you have to be in the directory the playbook is at, or give the path to it (ansible-playbook /etc/ansible/roles/filebeat-playbook.yml

-    -------Metricbeat---------
+	-------Metricbeat-------

 	- To create the metricbeat-configuration.yml file: nano metricbeat-configuration.yml.
 For this, I used the metricbeat configuration file template.
-	- To create the playbook: nano metricbeat-playbook.yml
+	- To create the playbool: nano metricbeat-playbook.yml

 	---
-	- name: installing and launching metricbeat
+	  - name: installing and lunching metricbeat
 	    hosts: webservers
 	    become: true
 	    tasks:

 	  - name: download metricbeat deb
 	    command: curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.7.1-amd64.deb

 	  - name: install metricbeat deb
 	    command: sudo dpkg -i metricbeat-7.7.1-amd64.deb

 	  - name: drop in metricbeat.yml
 	    copy:
 	      src: /etc/ansible/roles/files/metricbeat-configuration.yml
 	      dest: /etc/metricbeat/metricbeat.yml

 	   - name: enable and configure system module
 	     command: metricbeat modules enable system

 	   - name: setup metricbeat
 	     command: metricbeat setup

-  	 - name: start metricbeat service
+	   - name: start metricbrat service
 	     command: service metricbeat start

 	   ---

-	-To run the playbook: ansible-playbook metricbeat-playbook.yml *
+	   - To run the playbook: ansible-playbook metricbeat-playbook.yml

-* In order to run the playbook, you have to be in the directory the playbook is at, or give the path to it (ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml.
+	   * To order to run the playbook, you have to be in the directory the playbook is at, or give the path to it (ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml